Arts & Sciences Award for Faculty Governance

 Thomas A. Graves, Jr. Award for Teaching Excellence

 This annual award recognizes a faculty member for sustained excellence in teaching and is presented at the Commencement ceremony.
-The award is funded annually (amounts vary) and is named for Thomas Ashley Graves, Jr., president of the College from 1971 to 1985.
+The award is funded annually and is named for Thomas Ashley Graves, Jr., president of the College from 1971 to 1985.

 This annual award recognizes a faculty member who has demonstrated a deep devotion and outstanding service to the College and whose life, character, and influence on the College exemplify the principles of Thomas Jefferson.